gjf20/dnd-text-enhancer/README.md

 While in edit mode, the user will see the enhanced text annotated with brackets of indicies (ex.
 "Nice[0] day[1]").
 The user can input an index of the word they would like to edit or the cancel index to exit edit mode.
 On selecting a valid index, the synonyms and original word will be listed and the user can again input an index to select a new replacement.

+## What I'd Do Differently in Production

+I would opt to use a method of collecting user input that has a better user experience.
+Ideally, something like [promptui](https://github.com/manifoldco/promptui) that is interactive.
+The reason I chose not to use promptui was for compatibility issues with my Windows Command Prompt - promptui was duplicating lines of output that muddled the user experience.

+Additionally, I would implement automated integration testing to ensure that the user interface was behaving as expected.
+These tests would cover both the common/userInput.go file and main.go as well as the Http Client for the Thesaurus interface in thesaurus.go.

+If I were to deploy this program to a server, then I would utilize a secret sharing mechanism in order to automatically load the Thesaurus API key rather than passing it as a command line argument.
+Loading the secret within the program would help to obfuscate that key rather than leaving it more exposed as an argument.

+Finally, in production - and with more time - I would want to increase the feature set.
+Integrating a Dungeons and Dragons API (like http://www.dnd5eapi.co/) that allows me to get Spell effects and Item Stats would enable me to add an Item-Generation feature that could randomly generate creative item names that match the stat effects.
+For example: a "Potion of Melting" could be a potion that deals 1d4 Acid damage and a "Sword of Brawniness" could be a sword that give a character +1 to their Strength stat.

 ## Limitations

 Please note that, under free useage, the Merriam-Webster's Collegiate Thesaurus API only permits 1000 requests per day per key.